article background

 Do restaurants use Afterpay?

-There is an increasing number of restaurants accepting Afterpay as a form of payment, but to be sure it’s best to check out the Afterpay website for participating venues before you dine out.
-There are a number of chain restaurants, meal delivery brands, takeaway food joints, and even delivery services jumping on the Afterpay train.
+There is an increasing number of restaurants accepting Afterpay as a form of payment, but it’s best to check out the Afterpay website for participating venues before you dine out.
+There are a number of chain restaurants, meal delivery brands, takeaway food stores and even delivery services jumping on the Afterpay train.
 These include:

 • Pizza Hut